weew/console-arguments/readme.md

 $command->findOption('--option')->getValue();
 ```

 If you have multiple commands and don't know which should be used, you can let the matcher find it based on the command name.
 First value inside the arguments array is assumed to be a command name.
-Command name are matched intelligently.
+Command name is matched intelligently.
 So a command with name `command` will match `command` as well as `c` and `com`.
 If multiple commands qualify for the same name, an exceptions will be thrown.

 ```php
 $matcher->matchCommands($commands, $args);
 ```

-You can also match only an option or an arguments the same way, just use `matchArgument` and `matchOption` methods.
+You can also match only an option or an argument the same way, just use `matchArgument` and `matchOption` methods.